3rraticpulse/3rraticpulse/README.md

 ihnmaims, <b>phm</b>, <b>no man's sky</b>, outlast, the outsiders and mcsm

 <br>

-my github got super fucked up so ill fix it again at some point sorry its boring right now
+my github page got super janked and banged up for no reason... ill fix it as some point but it is boring to look at right now sorry!